PeterKwok1/CSE-312/README.md

             - long, complex
             - store hash
             - invalidate at some time server side.
-                - my thinking is to store it with a date and check that date upon touching it.
+                - my thinking is to store it with a date and check that date upon validating auth. the theory is that all interactions that require auth will validate auth, including for example a home page, so there will be no leaks.

 ## Tickets
 - Learning Objective 2
-    - delete messages
+    - auth expiration
+        - invalidate on expriation
+    - post with invalid auth